PawaraGunawardena/csp-timetable-generator/README.md

+This is a Constraint Satisfaction Problem to develop a timetable for a semester.
+There is a list of subjects, a set of possible time slots for each subject and a set of rooms.
+Some subjects are compulsory some are optional.

+Following are the constraints to satisfy.

+	1. A given subjects can be assigned only to one of the possible time slots given for that subject.

+	2. Two compulsory subjects cannot be in the same time slot (optional subjects may).

+	3. Two subjects cannot be assigned to the same room if they are assigned to the same time slot.

+Need to assign each subject a time slot and a room.
+Solution has the source code and exe file.
+This program take two command line arguments; <input_file_name> and <output_file_name>

+Given program take a comma separated values (CSV) file of the form given below as input and output a CSV file of the form given below.

+	Input.csv -

+	Subject_1, c, M1, M3, Tu2

+	Subject_2, o, Tu1, W1, Th2

+	Subject_3, c, M1, M3, W1

+	...

+	Subject_n, o, M3, Th2

+	R1, R2, R3

+1st column: subject name

+2nd column: c- compulsory, o-optional

+3rd column onwards: possible time slots M1 - Monday slot 1, M3 - Monday slot 3, Tu2 - Tuesday slot 2

+etc.

+	Output.csv -

+	Subject_1, M1, R1

+	Subject_2, Tu1, R3

+	Subject_3, M3

+	...

+	Subject_n, Th2, R1

 There is a constraint that says only one possible time slot exists for one subject.
 So the solution consisting with assigning one possible time slot for each subject.